 A good IDE tries to accurately predict what the developer is seeking to do without getting in the way.
 And it should let you easily integrate tools that the software created doesn’t come with.

-For this article, I select the finest open source IDEs designed with Python in mind.
-There’s a diverse range chosen including IDEs specifically designed for beginners, as well as IDEs ideal for data science and machine learning.
+For this article, we select the finest open source IDEs designed with Python in mind.
+There are a diverse range chosen including IDEs specifically designed for beginners, as well as IDEs ideal for data science and machine learning.
 Hopefully, there will be useful software here for any Python programmer, whatever their level of familiarity with the language.
 Here’s our verdict captured in a legendary LinuxLinks-style ratings chart.

-Let’s explore my 9 selected Python IDEs at hand.
-For each application, I have written a summary page.
+Let’s explore our 9 selected Python IDEs at hand.
+For each application, we have written a summary page.
 Click the links in the table below to learn more about each IDE.

 |Python Integrated Development Environments|